XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/api-conventions/request-formatting.md

 The `rippled` server uses a single integer to identify the API version to use.
 The first API version is `1`; currently, this is the only version of the `rippled` API.
 (There is no API version 0.)
 [New in: rippled 1.5.0][]

 Future versions of `rippled` that introduce breaking changes will introduce a new API version number, such as `2`.
-The server will support a range of API versions, which it reports in the `version` API method. <!-- TODO: add a link when `version` method is documented. --> <!-- Uncomment when multiple API versions exist: Separate API requests can use different API versions even on the same persistent connection.
+The server will support a range of API versions, which it reports in the `version` API method. <!-- STYLE_OVERRIDE: will --> <!-- TODO: add a link when `version` method is documented. --> <!-- Uncomment when multiple API versions exist: Separate API requests can use different API versions even on the same persistent connection.
 For example, if you connect WebSocket to a server that supports API versions 1 and 2, you can make a server_info request using API version 2 and then make another server_info request using API version 1 from the same connection. -->

 ### Breaking Changes